 Mr Bennett made his debut as Mr Netanyahu’s chief of staff for two years.

 The two clashed when Mr Bennett fiercely opposed Mr Netanyahu's decision in late 2009 to slow settlement construction – a US-led effort to encourage Palestinians to renew peace talks.

 Mr Bennett briefly served as head of the West Bank settler’s council, Yesha.

-About two months ago, Mr Bennett signed a pledge on national television.
+Two months ago, Mr Bennett signed a pledge on national television.

 “I won’t let Lapid become prime minister, with or without a rotation, because I’m a man of the right and for me, values are important,” he said.